rust-lang/rust-by-example/src/hello/print.md

     // arguments.
 These will be stringified.
     println!("{} days", 31);

     // Without a suffix, 31 becomes an i32.
-You can change what type 31 is,
+You can change what type 31 is
-    // with a suffix.
+    // by providing a suffix.

     // There are various optional patterns this works with.
 Positional
     // arguments can be used.